Parahelicoprion: Classification

-In a 1925 publication, Karpinsky suggested that P. clerci may represent a directly intermediate, transitional form between the "primitive" genus Campodus (based on material now assigned to Agassizodus) and the more derived Helicoprion, a conclusion agreed with by Egil Nielsen in his 1952 description of Sarcoprion and Parahelicampodus.
+In a 1925 publication, Karpinsky suggested that P. clerci may represent a directly intermediate, transitional form between the genus Campodus and the more derived Helicoprion, a conclusion agreed with by Egil Nielsen in his 1952 description of Sarcoprion and Parahelicampodus.
 Svend Erik Bendix-Almgreem, in a 1976 paper, suggested that Parahelicoprion may have been part of a radiation of whorl-toothed cartilaginous fish unrelated to the helicoprionids and edestids.
 This lineage was proposed to also consist of Erikodus, Fadenia, and Sarcoprion, with P. clerci considered a possible member due to similarities with the latter taxon.
 In 1981, Rainer Zangerl considered Parahelicoprion to be the sister taxon to Campyloprion in his morphological analysis of all (then known) members of the newly proposed order Eugeneodontiformes, which united the edestids, helicoprionids, and the caseodonts.
 Following Zangerl's analysis, paleontologists Dagmar Merino-Rodo and Philippe Janvier concluded in their 1986 description of P. mariosuarezi that the genus Parahelicoprion may lack autapomorphic (derived) characteristics, which puts its status as a monophyletic group into question and complicates the matter of assigning new species.
 In a 2018 paper, paleontologist Serge Naugholnykh proposed that P. clerci simply represents an especially large individual of Helicoprion and that the two genera are synonymous, although subsequent papers have continued to recognize Parahelicoprion as a valid genus of helicoprionid eugeneodont.

 Paleobiology and paleoecology

 Parahelicoprion was a carnivore that inhabited marine environments.
-It has been suggested to have been the apex predator of its ecosystem, with the blade-like serrated tooth whorl being adapted for cutting prey.
+It has been suggested to have been the apex predator of its ecosystem, with the serrated tooth whorl being adapted for cutting prey.
 While multiple feeding styles are thought to have been present among different genera of edestoids, it has been hypothesized that members of the Helicoprionidae were molluscivorous and fed primarily on ammonoid and coleoid cephalopods, with smaller cartilaginous fish potentially constituting a portion of their diet as well.